 A Receptionist Can Forward the Calls By Hand

-You can hire a full-time receptionist to answer the office phone, and he or she can forward calls to your cell phone the old-fashioned way when you’re out of the office.
+You can hire a full-time receptionist to answer your office phone, and they can forward calls to your cell phone the old-fashioned way when you’re out of the office.

 Pros of the traditional receptionist model: